peter-bloomfield/peter-bloomfield.github.io/_posts/2010-10-23-dynamic-types-in-cpp-factories-templates-or-lots-of-switches.markdown

 That’s not necessarily a problem, but when you’re dealing with a language which is not garbage collected, you need to be very careful to manage memory correctly.
 One way of doing that is having easily traceable new/delete pairs.
 Separating one or both parts of the pair into essentially unrelated sections of code is not really a good idea if you can possibly avoid it.

-(Side note: In more modern C++, you'd use a smart pointer to avoid this issue.)
+> In more modern C++, you'd use a smart pointer to avoid this issue.
+{: .prompt-tip }

 ## Factory design pattern